 Tips for writing a resume as an older worker

 We’d love to tell you not to worry about age discrimination, but unfortunately, it does happen.
 The best way to avoid it?
-Leave the dates off your education.
+Leave dates off your resume.

 We’re not talking about dates of employment — those should always stay.
 On the other hand, if you graduated more than a decade ago, it’s perfectly fine to leave off your graduation date.
 And never directly list your age or date of birth on your resume — in fact, the fewer personal details you list, the better.